moacyr-catani/node-package-callback-handler/README.md

 Stores info about what function to execute and the arguments to be used, except for the callback (which is always the last argument).

-It is created through `CB.p()` function, which has two overload signatures:
+It is created through `CB.p()` function, which has two overloaded signatures:

 ```ts
 // Without alias